ExpressionEngine/ExpressionEngine-User-Guide/source/urls/404pages.rst

 **2. How does ExpressionEngine handle a 404 by default?**

 By default when a 404 error is encountered, ExpressionEngine will direct your visitor to the homepage.
 Or rather, the default template group and the index file in that template group.
-ExpressionEngine only checks the first two :term:`segments` to determine whether or not to show a 404 page.
+ExpressionEngine only checks the first two segments to determine whether or not to show a 404 page.
 Anything beyond that cannot be used, but we will address that later on in this guide.

 **3. Where do I change the settings so that I have control over the 404 page that is shown?**